misakimichy/Redux-state-tree/README.md

     2) To do that. need to grab `store` which is comes from `this.props`, and `todos` and `goals` which is from `store.getState()`.

 16. Add List UI.
     1) Use map method and loop through items then show `item.name` inside of `List` component.
 To do that, It's needed to pass `this.props.todos` to `List` component both in `Todos` and `Goals` component.

     2) Add delete button for the list items.
 When the button is clicked, remove the item.
 To remove the item, add removeItem function in `Todos` and `Goals` component and pass the data to `List`.

 17. Toggle item.
     1) Add `toggleItem` function in `Todo` component which takes `id`.
 And pass the function to List.

     2) Add `onClick` for the span in `List` component as you can cross out when you click the added list item.

 18. Delete unnecessary lines.
     1) As you've added all React components and JSX, there are many lines of code that you can delete - html elements (not React JSX) and custom Redux codes.

+19. Add API.
+    1) Install API in index.html - This is a fake database provided by Udacity.

+    2) Add behavior that when the app loads, `console.log` all of the todos and all of the goals that reside in the fake database.
+Since all API methods are promise-based, you can use `PromiseAll()` to wait until all Promises have resolved before displaying the content to the user.